Chapter Thirty Six

 “Yes baby, its papa!”
 Said Henry, using the name she’d called him as a child.
 Suddenly the tears he could no longer hide, were coursing down his face and dropping silently out of sight.

-“Michaeeeel, Carrrter,” roared Henry.
-His heart beating a tattoo in his chest, “I need some help over here, I think Martha’s baby is trying to be born!
-Michaeeeel!”
+“Michaaaael, Carrrter,” roared Henry.
+His heart beating a tattoo in his chest, “I need some help over here, I think

-“Bring her back here,” said Michael quickly scrutinizing the situation, as he headed for the back of the bus where he’d set up a small examination area, for a just in case in case
+“Bring her back here,” said Michael quickly scrutinizing the situation, as he headed for the back of the bus where he’d set up a small examination area, for a just in case, in case scenario.

 Carter, go tell Dennis to step on it!
 Tell him Martha’s in labor and it sure looks like she’s going to deliver breech.
 We’ve got approximately one hour to make it to the hospital before the baby arrives.
 Michael said inserting an IV line with a pain reliever into her arm, while he introduced himself.